Drougnov/dashobard-copy/instructions.md

 </div>
 ```

-2. After the 'svg' tag, insert the following line of code: `<span class="bPLpQ tRLtc fZEgl vzHJK"></span>`.
-Ensure that the container has a relative position or the class 'HruDj', as the red dot is positioned absolutely.
+2. After the `svg` tag, insert the following line of code: `<span class="bPLpQ tRLtc fZEgl vzHJK"></span>`.
+Ensure that the container has a relative position or the class `HruDj`, as the red dot is positioned absolutely.
 The updated code will be as follows:

 ```html
 <div class="gmOiP DeYlt HruDj">